moschiel/simple_stream_server/README.md

 This package is integrated into [buildroot_external_example](https://github.com/moschiel/buildroot_external_example) and can be selected in `menuconfig`.
 Buildroot will automatically fetch, compile, and install it.

-## 🚀 To Manually Compile and Executie
+## 🚀 To Manually Compile and Execute

 ### 🔹 Compilation